shreyasbagal01/shreyasbagal01/README.md

 <h1 align="center">Hi 👋, I'm Shreyas Bagal</h1>
-<h3 align="center">I am a second-year student.
+<h3 align="center">I am a third-year student.
 I am enthusiastic when it comes to learning new programming-related second-year aspects.
 I'm developing different skills in Flutter development, web development, and Java development and improving my core concepts.
 I have completed an internship and am interested to work on different scales.
 I am dedicated to my work, also explore new fields.
 I hope to get some opportunities and gain some knowledge.</h3>

 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg">